Oegopsida: Evolution

 The earliest fossils of Oegopsida are jaw fragments from the Late Cretaceous.
 Prior to 2025, the earliest of these were known from the Santonian or early Campanian of the Yezo Group in Hokkaido, Japan.
 These jaw fragments are extremely large, suggesting that oegopsids could already evolve very large body sizes early on.
 One of these fossils was described as the genus Yezoteuthis, which has been estimated to rival the modern giant squid in size.
 Another jaw fragment described in 2023 was found to be twice as long as a giant squid's jaws.

 In 2025, numerous other fossil beaks, comprising many newly-described genera and families, were identified from the Yezo Group, dating back to at least the earliest Cenomanian.
 This confirms that oegopsids were already a dominant component of Cretaceous seas and had diverged from the myopsids by this time.
 However, Yezoteuthis, the earliest described fossil oegopsid, was found to be a squid of uncertain affinities.

 Taxonomy

-The following taxonomic classification was found by Fernández-Álvarez et al., 2021: